Need to Reinvent Your Accounting Firm? Do as Uber Do…

 White labelling FUTRLI will present it as your own.
 Investopedia defines white labelling: “A white label product is manufactured by one company and packaged and sold by other companies under various brand names”.
 We’re here to be your technology partner, as your focus must be on training up advisors.
 You’ve not spent years training to become a software reseller, so leave us to power the tech and focus on using it to help your clients.

 You need to have coherent and modern branding across all of your outlets.
 Uber’s logo and branding style are instantly recognisable, and that’s given them a professional edge over many older taxi firms.
 Their logo isn’t intrusive but is threaded through their entire online presence.
 A simple and slick design makes their website user-friendly, and so it needs to be.
 Any customer of any business will ultimately give up if the app or website isn’t beautifully obvious in its controls.

 So now you’ve nailed your online visuals, but if clients turn up to a shabby office and are greeted by scruffy staff, they’ll wonder if they’ve made the right decision signing up with you.
-Get the whole team energised with an enforced guide to clothing, and spend a little on the upkeep of your office.
+Make sure your team are dressed smartly and spend a little on the upkeep of your office.
 The chances are your clients have done this, at least to an extent, so match expectations.
 Or even better, beat expectations!

 4. Nurture your USP(s)